 An export is the raw data that has been input into the webtool under clinical case management or imported into the SSNAP webtool.
-The data in the export is used for the RCP data analysis centrally, but it can also be used for analysis locally.
+The data in the export is used for KCL data analysis centrally, but it can also be used for analysis locally.

 Hospitals/teams should always check the data that is entered into the webtool; the export file can be used to double‐check the records, particularly before data submission deadlines for SSNAP reports.